 Locating notified signs on the trade marks database

 When received, notified signs are indexed and put onto the trade marks database.
-They are allocated numbers in the -9000000 range and are currently classified in Class 42 for searching purposes.
-These marks can be located in a standard search of the database using the ATMOSS search tool.
+They are allocated numbers in the -9000000 range and are currently classified in all classes for searching purposes.
+These marks can be located in a standard search of the database using the Australian Trade Mark Search tool, or by restricting a search to "regulated signs" using the "flags" field in the advanced search of the Australian Trade Mark Search tool.